Rings of power operations for Morava E-theories are Koszul: Koszul rings

 \section{Koszul rings}

 In this section, we develop the theory of Koszul rings in terms of the bar construction (following the original \cite{priddy-koszul-resolutions}), and in the generality we need.
-Specifically, we describe the theory for a ring $A$ which contains a commutative ring $R$, but which is \emph{not central} in $A$, and we show that every such Koszul ring is a quadratic algebra.
+Specifically, we describe the theory for a ring $A$ which contains a commutative ring $R$, but which is \emph{not central} $A$.
 I believe these results are standard, but I do not know a convenient reference in the literature.
 In any case, we need to set up the interpretation of the Koszul property in terms of the bar construction, for our results in \S\ref{sec:relation-standard-res}.

 Furthermore, we will show that a ring $A$ which is Koszul in our sense is necessarily \emph{quadratic} \eqref{prop:koszul-implies-quadratic}.
 Once we show that the ring $\Delta$ is Koszul in our sense, we will have thus proved that it is quadratic.